The Betting Favourites to Win the 2025 Epsom Derby

 A hugely impressive six length victory on debut at Leopardstown at odds of 28/1 was followed up by a gutsy win in the Group One Criterium International over at Saint Cloud in France.

-Twain did have a 2,000 Guineas entry, but it was decided to withdraw him from that so he could concentrate on the Derby.
+Twain did have a 2,000 Guineas entry, but it was decided to withdraw him from that and now from the Derby too.

 Without any form to go on this year it is tough to gauge Twain’s true chances in the race.
 With a lineage that includes past Derby winner Montjeu, few should doubt his class however.